| eo-pro speculative

 one or more self-published works of fiction and received

-author income of at least $5,000 from those sales.
+author income of at least $5,000 from those sales, or

-5) nominated for or won a qualifying major award for writing
+5) nomination for or winning of a qualifying major award for writing

 fiction in any form or medium (Campbell, Nebula, Hugo, WGA, etc.)

 Codex is a community of people who are actively writing.
 As a basis for continued participation in Codex, members

 stay involved in their writing careers through ongoing research, outlining, revising, writing, submitting, or

 *SFWA's list can be found here: SFWA-qualifying markets